-This is a tutorial on how to build a protective cover for your raised garden bed to prevent animals from attacking your vegetable crop.
-This DIY raised bed enclosure with fencing is an easy beginner friendly project that you can tackle over a weekend, as it doesn’t require fancy tools or skills.
+DIY tutorial on how to build a protective cover with hinges for your raised garden bed to prevent animals from attacking your vegetables.
+This DIY garden bed cover with fencing is a beginner friendly project that you can tackle over a weekend, as it doesn’t require fancy tools or skills.

-When I first started gardening, I didn’t know the importance of a protective cover for my garden bed.
-Soon enough, I noticed a lot of my seedlings and vegetables were chewed up down to the ground.
-It took me a while to figure out it was the squirrels who ate up our vegetable crop.
+When I first started gardening, I didn’t know the importance of having a protective cover for a raised garden beds.
+Soon enough, I noticed a lot of my seedlings and vegetables got chewed up down to the ground.
+It took me a while to figure out it was the squirrels who ate up all of our vegetable crop.

-For the first month after I built those garden bed covers, the squirrels got a bit frustrated that there’s no more yummy food for them, so they started to eat some of my tangerines from the tree (I was surprised to see those half peeled and eaten tangerines in my yard), and one of my tender delphinium plants.
-But after a month, they seemed to get used to the fact there’s no food in my backyard, that they just leave my backyard alone nowadays.
+For the first month after I built those garden bed covers, the squirrels got a bit frustrated that there’s no more yummy food for them, so they started to eat some of my tangerines from the tree (I was surprised to see those half peeled and eaten tangerines in my yard), and even one of my tender delphinium plants.
+But after a month, they seemed to get used to the fact there’s no food in my raised beds, that they just leave my backyard alone.

-I have 2 standard 3′ by 6′ raised garden beds which I got from a local hardware store.
-The finished DIY raised garden bed cover is around 6 feet wide, 4 feet tall, and slightly less than 3 feet deep.
+For my garden beds, I have two standard 3′ by 6′ raised beds (similar one).
+The finished DIY garden bed cover is about 6 feet wide, 4 feet tall, and slightly less than 3 feet deep.

-If you are a visual learner, I made a 5-minute video on our process of building this DIY garden bed cover:
+If you are a visual learner, I made a 5-minute video on our process of building this DIY garden bed cover with doors and hinges:

-The material listed below are for one 3′ by 6′ garden bed cover:
+The material listed below are for one 3′ by 6′ raised bed cover:

 Chicken wire.
 I use 3′ wide chicken wire because it matches well with my 3′ by 6′ raised bed.
 I used 30′ per garden bed cover.